HPCguy/HPCguy/README.md

    - lex -> parse to ast -> compile ast to bytecode -> execute on VM
 - rswier/c4 -- ( 499 SLOC )
    - Can interpret itself.
+- jserv/amacc -- ( 2180 SLOC )
+   - Generates and executes ARM assembly by JIT compile or creating ELF executable.
+Can compile itself.
+This is the base compiler forked for Squint.
 - HPCguy/Squint -- (2600 SLOC compiler, 1800 SLOC optimizer)
    - JIT + ELF + shared object optimizer.
 Near gcc -O1 performance, and surprisingly close to -O3 for some problems.
 Barely even started optimizing, so this could get interesting.
-- jserv/amacc -- ( 2180 SLOC )
-   - Generates and executes ARM assembly by JIT compile or creating ELF executable.
-Can compile itself.

 - 👀 I’m interested in High Peformance Computing.
 I sat on several physics application teams in my 20 year career and I'm an expert at parallel efficiency.
 (See https://docs.google.com/viewer?a=v&pid=sites&srcid=bGJsLmdvdnxwYWRhbC13b3Jrc2hvcHxneDo2NWNiM2Y2MDg5ZTZiZTcy )
 - 🌱 I’m currently learning to write a compiler.
 I know what features are missing in HPC languages and compilers, but have no experience writing a compiler.